 When was the last time you bought an eyeshadow palette?
 What was your first?
 Do you still use it?
 Or a better question is should you still use it?
 It can take a while before you hit the pan on your eyeshadow — especially if you have a lot of palettes and if you don’t use it too much.
 You might be wondering “Does Eyeshadow Expire?”

-Unfortunately, your favorite eyeshadow won’t last forever.
+Unfortunately, your favorite eyeshadow for those smokey eyes won’t last forever.
 Like many other cosmetic products, it will eventually expire.
 So when does the eyeshadow expire?
 What happens if you use one that is expired?
 And how can you tell when your eyeshadow is expired?

 We’ll answer all those burning questions below, hopefully before your eyes are burning because you used old, moldy, expired eyeshadow.
 Ew.